• Skip to primary navigation

 Overhead shot of parmesan breaded fish in a white bowl on a blue background

-1. Bread the fish: Heat the oven to 180°C. Mix the panko with parsley, garlic and parmesan.
+1. Bread the fish: Heat the oven to 180°C. Mix the panko with parsley, garlic and parmesan in a shallow dish.
 Add flour and egg into separate bowls.
-Dredge each cod fillet in the flour, then egg then panko mixture and bake for 15 minutes.
+Dredge the fish in flour, then egg, then panko mixture.
+Transfer the fish to baking sheet and bake for 15 minutes.

 2. Make the dip: Mix the pesto and yoghurt together.
 Serve the fish with the dip and fresh salad leaves.